PGY1 Pharmacy/PGY2

 Clinical Applications Pharmacist

-Selected Resident research
+Selected Resident Research

-- Development and implementation of an antimicrobial patient scoring system that assists the management of Staphylococcus aureus bacteremia at a large academic medical center – Wang F, Prier B, Mellett J, Bauer K.
+- Pharmacist-driven initiative for management of Staphylococcus aureus bacteremia using a clinical decision support system Wang F, Prier B, Mellett J, Bauer K

-- Development and implementation of an automated method for the detection of drug-related acute kidney injury in hospital inpatients. – Pavlik A, Melucci J, Gonsenhauser I, Mellett J, Prier B.
+- Development and implementation of an automated method for the detection of drug-related acute kidney injury in hospital inpatients Pavlik A, Melucci j, Gonsenhauser I, Mellett J, Prier B

 Benefits and Additional Requirements